uoregon-libraries/newspaper-curation-app/hugo/content/contributing/dev-guide.md

 ### Docker With Local Compilation

-This is not recommended, because it can be easy to get things "out of sync", such as when your host system has a different architecture from the docker image (in which case the compiled binaries won't run) or the compiled binaries aren't mounted inside the container properly (in which case you could be running a different version of the code than you're editing).
+**This is not recommended**, because it can be easy to get things "out of sync", such as when your host system has a different architecture from the docker image (in which case the compiled binaries won't run) or the compiled binaries aren't mounted inside the container properly (in which case you could be running a different version of the code than you're editing).

 This approach also doesn't match the recommended production setup, where docker isn't used for any of the stack.